2022 FIFA World Cup qualification (CONCACAF–OFC play-off)

-The 2022 FIFA World Cup qualification CONCACAF–OFC play-off was a single-leg match between the fourth-placed team of the CONCACAF third round, Costa Rica, and the winners from the OFC, New Zealand.
+The 2022 FIFA World Cup qualification CONCACAF–OFC play-off was a single-leg match between the fourth-placed team of the CONCACAF qualification third round, Costa Rica, and the winners from the OFC qualification, New Zealand.
 Before their identity was known, the winners of the play-off had already been allocated to Group E at the World Cup.

 The match was played on 14 June 2022 at the Ahmad bin Ali Stadium in Al Rayyan, Qatar.
-Costa Rica won the match 1–0 to qualify for the 2022 FIFA World Cup in Qatar.
+Costa Rica won the match 1–0 to qualify for the 2022 FIFA World Cup.